Morwenn/cpp-sort/README.md

 # Compiler support

-**Note:** the library uses some of the most recent (and not widely supported) C++14 features.
-Therefore, it might only work with the most recent compilers.
-It should work with g++ 5.2 (which is the compiler used to develop the library) and I can confirm that it doesn't compile with g++ 5.1 nor clang++ 3.8.
-The goal is to write a standard-compliant library, not to support old compilers, which means that the compatility will only be ensured for the most up-to-date compilers.
-The long-term goal is to switch to a newer C++ standard once it is standardized and keep a branch for the previous standard, which means that once C++17 is out, the master branch will be assumed to be C++17 and the C++14 branch may be kept around for some time until it is too expensive to maintain.
+**cpp-sort** currently works with g++ 5 and clang++ 3.8.
+It uses some of the most recent (and not widely supported) C++14 features and will probably use the C++17 features once they are available.
+The overall goal is to make sure that the library works with the latest g++ and clang++ versions, without going out of its way to support older releases.

-I am currently trying to get the library to compile with clang++ 3.8 but it seems that the mechanism described in [this article](https://rmf.io/cxx11/overload-ranking/) is not currently supported.
-Since one of the most important features of the library rely on it, I guess that it won't be clang-compatible until clang++ supports the idiom.
+Note however that some foundation classes of the library rely on compiler-specific behaviour which doesn't seem to be standard *at all*.
+It is true black magic in the sense that I have no idea *why* it works but still managed to use it to get things to work with both g++ and clang++.
+I wouldn't be surprised if future versions of the compilers broke that, but I won't replace it because doing so would break the API and force users to write uglier things to get their sorters to work.
+I would rather have the ugly in the library's details than in the API.

 # Thanks

-Even though some parts of the library are [original research](doc/research.md) and some others correspond to custom and unoriginal implementations of standard sorting algorithms, **cpp-sort** also reuses a great deal of code from other open-source projects, often slightly altered to integrate seamlessly into the library.
+Even though some parts of the library are [original research](https://github.com/Morwenn/cpp-sort/wiki/Original-research) and some others correspond to custom and rather naive implementations of standard sorting algorithms, **cpp-sort** also reuses a great deal of code from open-source projects, often slightly altered to integrate seamlessly into the library.
 Here is a list of the external resources used to create this library.
 I hope that the many different licenses are compatible.
 If it is not the case, please contact me (or